 Note 1: This is the limit to which VDD can be lowered in Sleep mode without losing RAM data.
+2: PLL required for 32 MHz operation.

-- 2: PLL required for 32 MHz operation. - 3: See Figure 32-3: POR and POR Rearm with Slow Rising VDD.
+- 3: See Figure 32-3: POR and POR Rearm with Slow Rising VDD. - 4: Industrial temperature range only.

-[†] Data in "Typ." column is at 3.3V, 25°C unless otherwise stated.
-These parameters are for design guidance only and are not tested
+Data in "Typ." column is at 3.0V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not